Last updated on 2023-06-27

 8.1.3 Sensor Cross Checks and Calibration

-The Meter Hydros 21 CTD and Campbell OBS-3+ turbidity sensors are both factory-calibrated and cannot be recalibrated by the end user.
+The Meter Hydros 21 CTD and Campbell OBS-3+ (and ClariVue10) turbidity sensors are factory-calibrated and cannot be recalibrated by the end user.
 (See associated manuals: Hydros 21 CTD (Gen1 version or Gen2 version); Campbell OBS-3+).
 However, these sensors can foul, malfunction, or get damaged, therefore, quality control cross-checks are highly recommended using independently calibrated instruments.

 All quality control measurements should be recorded in the “In-situ measurements” section of the Field Visit Data Form or in a field notebook.